 2) Being retired, and not looking to turn this into a full-time–or even part-time–gig, we’re not going to put effort into marketing.
 We’re not going to put effort into monetizing.
 We’re not going to put effort into SEO (search engine optimization–trying to make our blog easily discoverable by Google and other search engines).
 We’re not going to put effort into social media.

 We’ll put our efforts, when we choose to, into writing quality content.

 But even that may be sparse.
 Someone “hungrier” than us, unemployed, or looking to make big side-gig money to quit their terrible job, or someone just wanting to switch careers, or whatever, would be putting in a lot more effort than we are.
 We don’t plan to put a whole lot of effort in at all.

 Despite that, however, I actually am confident that the blog will make money, given time.
 If we keep it up, that is.
-That is the biggest risk to it not working, in my opinion, the fact that we’ll have to stop living to write about living.
+That is the biggest risk to it not working, in my opinion: us having to stop living in order to to write blog posts about living.
 We’ll see how long we keep that up.
 As long as it’s enjoyable, I suppose.